-Five Branches corresponds with medical professionals who may be looking for qualified TCM graduates and regularly posts professional vacancies in the field of acupuncture and TCM on the Five Branches University website under TCM Careers: www.fivebranches.edu/studentlife/career-development/careeropportunities/641.
+Five Branches corresponds with medical professionals who may be looking for qualified TCM graduates and regularly posts professional vacancies in the field of acupuncture and TCM on the Five Branches University website under TCM Careers.

 Five Branches University and Clinic receive referral requests nationwide for competent, qualified, licensed acupuncturists.
 If Five Branches alumni are located within the requested area, patients are referred to these practitioners.
 Alumni referral information is available on the Five Branches University website under Alumni Practitioner Directory: www.fivebranches.edu/welcome/alumni/788.
 Five Branches University provides placement assistance for licensed graduates whenever possible.